-These are congenital or acquired cysts filled with CSF found in the brain or spine that are commonly incidental and asymptomatic.
+Arachnoic cysts are congenital or acquired cysts filled with CSF found in the brain or spine that are commonly incidental and asymptomatic.
 They are most commonly seen in the middle cranial fossa.
-Surgical intervention is only required if these are symptomatic, i.e. they cause seizures, weakness, hydrocephalus or cognitive impairment.
-This is rare.
-When these are found in the spinal canal, they can cause signs and symptoms of myelopathy.
+Surgical intervention is rarely required and only required if the patient is symptomatic, i.e. seizures, weakness, hydrocephalus or cognitive impairment.
+When they are found in the spinal canal, they can cause signs and symptoms of myelopathy.

 If there is uncertainty on CT imaging, an MRI is gold-standard for diagnosing an arachnoid cyst.